-Herbicide injury will sometimes occur after a wind storm.
-For example, herbicide injury to sawtooth oak (Quercus acutissima L.), swamp chestnut oak (Quercus michauxii Nutt.), and persimmon (Diospyros virginiana L.) was noticed at 2 days after seedlings were sandblasted (Skidmore 1966) with high winds.
-The herbicide (in this case, oxyfluorfen), was carried with the soil and the abrasions allowed the herbicide to enter the stem and foliage.
-Although oak seedlings in check plots were also sandblasted (fig. 8b.7), they were not injured because the sand did not contain the herbicide.
-Use of a soil stabilizer would have reduced the amount of sandblasting and this would subsequently have reduced this type of injury.
+Herbicide injury will sometimes occur after a windstorm.
+For example, at one nursery, herbicide injury to sawtooth oak (Quercus acutissima Carruth.), swamp chestnut oak (Q. michauxii Nutt.), and persimmon (Diospyros virginiana L.) was noticed 2 days after seedlings were sandblasted (Skidmore 1966) with high winds.
+The herbicide (i.e., oxyfluorfen) was carried with the soil, and the abrasions allowed for the herbicide to enter the stem and foliage.
+Although oak seedlings in check plots were also sandblasted (figure 7), they were not injured, because the sand did not contain the herbicide.
+Use of a soil stabilizer would have reduced the amount of sandblasting and would have subsequently reduced this type of injury.

-In some situations, injury to adjacent seedbeds has occurred when dazomet or metham sodium was applied without a tarp (Buzzo 2003, Scholtes 1989, Starkey 2011).
-To reduce the potential for injury to adjacent crops, a plastic tarp is recommended when fumigating with these compounds.
-Some contractors now only use a plastic tarp when fumigating with metham sodium.
+In some situations, injury to adjacent seedbeds has occurred when dazomet or metam sodium was applied without a tarp (Buzzo 2003, Scholtes 1989, Starkey 2011).
+Therefore, to reduce the potential for injury to adjacent crops, a plastic tarp is recommended when fumigating with these compounds.
+Some contractors now use a plastic tarp only when fumigating with metam sodium.

-Purchase liquid fertilizers in returnable totes only from a reputable dealer.
+When using liquid fertilizers in returnable totes, it is wise to deal with a reputable dealer.
 Reputable dealers either do not refill herbicide totes with fertilizer solutions or they ensure the totes are thoroughly cleaned before they are refilled.
 At one nursery, injury resulted when a fertilizer dealer did not thoroughly clean out a tote that had previously contained triclopyr.